Shonas301/dnd-oneshots/sheets/bramwick.md

 **Centaur · Paladin 3 (Oath of the Ancients) · Guard background** *medium fey · speed 40 ft. · proficiency bonus +2*

-> grew up in the orchards. took the oath at nineteen because a woman he admired had taken one, and has now kept it a great deal longer than she did. he does not know what became of her. he believes a guest list is a moral document and will say so to anyone.
+> grew up in the orchards. took the oath at nineteen because a woman thery admired had taken one, and has now kept it a great deal longer than she did. he does not know what became of her. he believes a guest list is a moral document and will say so to anyone.

 ---